ProfZidane/scraping-chunks/README.md

-# Website Content Search and Chunking Tool
+# Website Content Search and Chunking Tool For RAG LLM

 A tool for searching specific websites, extracting content, chunking it into smaller segments, and saving the results.